Navajo State Park

 Trails

-There are currently five trails within Navajo State Park, and most are appropriate for hiking or biking.
-All trails are open for year-round enjoyment.
-Horseback riding is permitted, but only along the San Juan River off County Road 500.
+There are currently seven trails within Navajo State Park, most of which are connected.
+Horseback riding is permitted, but only along the Navajo State Park day-use areas off County Road 500.
+Check Colorado Parks and Wildlife's Colorado Trail Explorer app for more information.

 Hiking boot icon